dotnet/docfx/Documentation/guideline/csharp_coding_standards.md

 // Assert
 ```

 The crucial thing here is the `Act` stage is exactly one statement.
-That one statement is nothing more than a call to the one method that you are trying to test. keeping that one statement as simple as possible is also very important.
+That one statement is nothing more than a call to the one method that you are trying to test.
+Keeping that one statement as simple as possible is also very important.
 For example, this is not ideal:

 ```cs
 int result = myObj.CallSomeMethod(GetComplexParam1(), GetComplexParam2(), GetComplexParam3());